sep96/VidLingo/README.md

-# VidLingo: Video Player with Subtitles, Word Translation, and Reminders
+# VidLingo: Cross-Platform Video Player with Subtitles, Word Translation, and Reminders

-**VidLingo** is an innovative video player designed for language learners and movie enthusiasts.
-With **VidLingo**, you can watch videos with subtitles, click on any word for instant translation, save translations to build your vocabulary, and set reminders to review words later.
+**VidLingo** is a cross-platform video player built for language learners and movie enthusiasts.
+Available on **Windows, macOS, and Linux**, **VidLingo** allows users to watch videos with subtitles, click on words for instant translation, and set reminders to review translations later.
 It's the perfect tool for turning your video-watching experience into a language learning opportunity.

 ## Features

+- **Cross-Platform Support**: Runs on Windows, macOS, and Linux using .NET 6+ and Avalonia or MAUI.
-- **Video Playback**: Play, pause, and stop videos using the WPF `MediaElement`.
+- **Video Playback**: Play, pause, and stop videos with ease.
-- **Subtitle Support**: Load and display subtitles in sync with videos (.srt, .vtt supported).
+- **Subtitle Support**: Load subtitles in `.srt` or `.vtt` format and display them in sync with your video.
-- **Word Translation**: Click any word in the subtitles to get its translation using an external API (e.g., Google Translate).
+- **Word Translation**: Click on any word in the subtitles for an instant translation using an external API.
-- **Translation Storage**: Save translated words for future review using SQLite or file-based storage.
+- **Translation Storage**: Save translated words for future reference using SQLite or file-based storage.
-- **Reminders**: Set reminders to revisit saved words and boost your language learning over time.
+- **Reminders**: Set reminders to review tricky words and improve your vocabulary retention over time.

 ## Screenshots

 ![Video Player Interface](screenshots/player.png)